Skip to main content

 Concurrent generations

 Concurrent generations are synthesis jobs that are admitted or running.
 Queued generations are short background waits for admitted capacity.
 Studio and Developer API jobs share the same per-user pool.
 Text to speech, streaming text to speech, async text to speech, voice design, and voice cloning all count toward these limits.
 Voice design counts each requested preview as one generation.
 When preview_count is omitted, Breeze generates one preview.
+When both admitted and queued generation capacity are full, the API returns 429 GENERATION_CONCURRENCY_EXCEEDED.
+When Breeze shared generation capacity is temporarily unavailable, the API returns 503 GENERATION_CAPACITY_EXCEEDED.

 Best practices